NTHuyne/NTHuyne/README.md

 # Hi, I'm Nguyen Trong Huy 👋

-An excellent graduate in Global Information Technology, with 2 years of experience in NLP research and 1.5 years as an AI engineer.
+An excellent graduate in Global Information Technology, with 2 years of experience in NLP research and 2 years as an AI engineer.
 My work focuses on application of AI and LLMs, including pre-training, fine-tuning, and building chatbots using RAG and AI agents.
 I am also willing to exploring other aspects of AI such as Computer Vision, Multi-modal modeling and Speech Technology.

 ## 🚀 About Me

-- 🎓 Bachelor of Information Technology from Hanoi University of Science and Technology (Spring 2025)
+- 🎓 Bachelor of Information Technology from Hanoi University of Science and Technology (Spring 2025) - GPA: 3.69/4.00 - Distinction
-- 💼 AI R&D Engineer at Misa JSC
+- 💼 AI R&D Engineer
 - 🔭 I’m currently working on developing a Vietnamese LLM & chatbot application.
 - 🌱 I’m currently learning more about Computer Vision and Multi-modal modeling.
 - 👯 I’m looking to collaborate on open-source AI projects.